giantswarm/docs/src/content/advanced/spot-instances/ondemand-fallback/index.md

   main:
     parent: advanced-spotinstances
 user_questions:
-  - How can I use EC2 spot instances and fall back to on-demand if no spot instances are available?
+  - How can I use EC2 spot instances and fall back to on-demand?
 aliases:
   - /guides/spot-instances-with-on-demand-fallback/
 owner: